 What are the differences between a gaming headset and standard headphones?

 Standard headphones are designed to deliver a music-first audio experience.
-That means they’ll most likely be a stereo system with features focused on what audiophiles are really looking for, like equalizer settings, sensitivity and sound pressure, and even frequency response.
+That means they’ll most likely be a stereo system with features focused on what audiophiles are really looking for, like equalizer settings, sensitivity, and sound pressure, and even frequency response.
+We also have an article here about best audiophile headphones for gaming that you might want to read.

 How to choose the most comfortable gaming headset

-Not all headphones or gaming headsets are created equal or with the same direct purpose.
+Not all headphones/gaming headsets are created equal or with the same direct purpose.

 Whether opting for killer sound quality, stunning looks, or everything you’d ever want, comfort should be king when searching for any gaming-specific headset that you’ll be wearing for hours.

-A lightweight headset will be more comfortable than a heavy one because a more lightweight headset will require fewer muscles to hold up and will put less strain on the back and the neck.
+A lightweight headset will be more comfortable than a heavy one because a more lightweight headset will require fewer muscles to hold up and will put less strain on the back and the neck, a must for long gaming sessions.

 Of course, durability is always an essential factor in all headsets, but a cheaper material like plastic will oftentimes be lighter weight than heavy metals.
 That said, if you can find an affordable headset made of thin, flexible aluminum, something durable and lightweight, go for it.